Full-time: 1 year, Part-time: 2 years

 We deliver thorough and inspirational training.
 You’ll extend your practical skills in the core areas of finance and accounting, gain a strong theoretical framework of knowledge and develop important research and analytical abilities.

 The MSc offers a dual approach to learning which will help you create a CV of real interest and substance.
 You can start working towards your ACCA professional level papers in parallel to studying for your masters qualification, with comprehensive support and guidance from your personal tutor throughout.
-We even run revision classes for the ACCA papers if you decide to pursue this route.

 When you’ve completed the course, you’ll be fully equipped to advance your career within an increasingly complex and global business environment.